programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 {% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-04.png" alt="Histogram showing distances (in log10) between sister cities." caption="Figure 4.
 Histogram showing distances (in log10) between sister cities." %}

-As you see, we only needed to add `geom_histogram()` to create a histogram.
-However, making a good histogram involves determining a bin size that makes sense for the data.
-The bin size, also known as the interval or bandwidth, refers to the width of each bar.
-It determines how data is grouped and displayed.
-In the example histogram we created, ggplot2 displays a warning that it has defaulted our binwidth to 30 (`bins=30`) and recommends picking a better value.
-Explore the help page of [`geom_histogram()`](http://ggplot2.tidyverse.org/reference/geom_histogram.html) to look at more configuration possibilities.
+As shown by the code above, we only needed to add `geom_histogram()` to create a histogram.
+However, making an effective histogram involves a bit more work.
+It is important, for example, to determine a 'bin size' that makes sense for the data.
+The bin size, also known as the 'interval' or 'bandwidth', refers to the width of each bar, and determines how data is grouped and displayed along the x-axis.
+In the histogram created in Figure 4, ggplot2 defaulted to a binwidth of 30 (`bins=30`) – a warning message recommends picking a better value.
+You can explore more configuration possibilities in the [`geom_histogram()` documentation](http://ggplot2.tidyverse.org/reference/geom_histogram.html).

-However, even with this initial graph, we see the variable `dist` distribution is skewed with only a few cities far away.
-The skewness of this urban variable (`dist`) has implications for our analysis.
-It suggests that while most sister cities tend to be geographically close, there are exceptions where cities establish partnerships with far-off counterparts.
+In this simple graph, the distribution of the `dist` variable appears rather skewed: very few destination cities are located far away from their origin city.
+This has implications for our analysis, as it suggests that while most sister cities tend to be geographically close, there are exceptions where cities establish partnerships with far-off counterparts.

-We can use a [cumulative distribution function (ECDF)](https://en.wikipedia.org/wiki/Empirical_distribution_function) to gain additional insights into this urban pattern and better understand the spatial distribution of sister-city relationships.
+We can use a [cumulative distribution function (ECDF)](https://en.wikipedia.org/wiki/Empirical_distribution_function) to gain additional insights into this urban pattern and better understand the spatial distribution of sister city relationships.
 This type of plot shows us how urban connections are distributed across different distances.
 The ECDF can also assess whether the skewness observed is a genuine feature of the data or a result of bin size.
 If the ECDF shows a similar pattern of skewness, with a steep increase on the left and a more gradual increase on the right, it would confirm skewness is an inherent characteristic of the `dist` variable.
 In ggplot2, we can create an ECDF by adding the `stat_ecdf()` layer to our plot.
 Here's an example:

 ```